University Operations: Rebound & Recovery, Measures to Prevent COVID-19 in the Workplace

 - Cough or sneeze into a tissue or the bend of an arm, not into a hand.

 - Dispose of any used tissues as soon as possible in a waste bin and wash hands afterwards.

 Incorporate Cleaning and disinfection of work areas

-- Depending on circumstances, cleaning/disinfection may be performed by custodial services or through the use of an appropriate vendor in off-campus locations.
-Personal workspaces should be regularly cleaned/disinfected by those staff that work in the area using appropriate cleaning solutions as recommend by Physical Resources.
+- Cleaning/disinfection of public areas may be performed by Custodial Services for the Guelph Campus or through the use of an appropriate vendor at Ridgetown Campus and many Research Station locations.
+Personal workspaces can be regularly cleaned/disinfected by those that work in the area using appropriate cleaning products.
+Refer to Physical Resources website on “Cleaning Measures”.